donovan-h-parks/RefineM/README.md

 >GCF_001687105.1~contig000001_1
 ```

 Taxonomy information for the reference genomes must be provided in a seperate taxonomy file.
-This file is a simple tab-separatedvalues file with two columns indicating the genome ID and Greengenes-style taxonomy string, e.g.:
+This file is a simple tab-separated values file with two columns indicating the genome ID and Greengenes-style taxonomy string, e.g.:
 ```
 >GCF_001687105.1    d__Bacteria;p__Proteobacteria;c__Alphaproteobacteria;o__Rhodobacterales;f__Rhodobacteraceae;g__Yangia;s__
 ```